 From 1 January 2021, new UK Customs laws replaced the current EU legislation for customs and international trade.
 The key Act is the Taxation (Cross-border Trade) Act 2018 which replaced the EU Union Customs Code (UCC).
 Below are some of the main regulations which have been created to support these changes.

-From 1 January 2022 a new version of the Harmonised Coding System for goods (HS Codes) will be come into force.
+From 1 January 2022 a new version of the Harmonised Coding System for goods (HS Codes) came into force.

 Though Northern Ireland remains part of the UK to ensure frictionless trade between Northern Ireland and the Republic of Ireland on exit from the EU implementation period, goods moving between Great Britain and Northern Ireland required additional documentation and controls.